rephyr/React-Weather-App/README.md

 # Weather App

 This is a weather forecasting application built with React.
-It fetches weather data from an API and displays a 24-hour forecast.
+It fetches weather data from an API and displays a general forecast for that location.

 ## Project Structure